Haselnussbomber/LeveHelper/README.md

 ## Notifications

-Additionally, when a treasure chest or wanted target is found during a leve, the plugin will print a notification in the chat with a flag link to its location.
+When a treasure chest or wanted target is found during a battle leve, the plugin will print a notification in the chat with a flag link to its location.
 These can be turned off in the configuration.